wimblerobotics/Sigyn/bluetooth_joystick/README.md

 - The left joystick is mapped to axes 0 (left/right) and 1 (up/down) for base movement.
 - The right joystick is mapped to axes 2 (left/right) and 3 (up/down) for gripper control (check your device mapping).
 - The node publishes the custom `BluetoothJoystick` message at the configured rate, and only publishes `cmd_vel` or `gripper_topic` if the respective stick is moved.
+- R1 and R2 button presses are published to the `cmdvel_twister_topic` with configurable values.
 - See `udev_rules/` for example rules to create a stable device symlink for your joystick.

 ## Troubleshooting
 - Use `jstest /dev/input/nimbus_steelseries` to verify joystick axes and button mappings.
 - If the D-Pad or MENU button do not generate events, they are not supported by the Linux driver for this device.
+- If the device path is incorrect, update `device_name` in the YAML config.
+- For ROS 2 best practices and further details, see the comments in the YAML and source code.

 ## License
 MIT